 With using Zing for Cassandra you don't need to spend time in tuning the JVM.
-Only some standard settings on the Operating System level have to be made, most of them are default anyway for every Zing installation.

 - Disable the Cassandra GCInspector log messages as it might report long running GC phases which are of no concern when using Zing as those logged times are phases of the GC which are run in parallel to the application and don't pause the application.
 The log messages written to the Cassandra system.log are of the following pattern: